-"Mamma" said Rosamond, after a long silence, "do you know what I have been thinking of all this time?"
+"MAMMA," faid Rosamond, after a long filence, "do you know, what I have been thinking of all this time?"

-" No, my dear .- What?"
+" No, my dear.-What?"

-"Why, mamma, about my cousin Bell's birth-day; do you know what day it is?"
+"Why, mamma, about my coufin Bell's birth day; do you know what day it is?"

-" No, I don't remember."
+"No, I don't remember."

-"Dear mother! don't you remember it's the 22d of December; and her birth-day is the day after to-morrow?-Don't you recollect now?
-But you never remember about birth-days, mamma: that was just what I was thinking of, that you never remember my sister Laura's birth-day, or-or-or mine, mamma."
+"Dear mother! don't you remember it's the 22d of December; and her birthday is the day after to-morrow?-Don't you recollect now?
+But you never remember about birthdays, mamma: that was just what I was thinking of, that you never remember my fister Laura's birthday, or-or-or mine, mamma?"

-- "What do you mean, my dear?
+"What do you mean, my dear?
+I remember your birth-day perfectly well."